hoe do you bind the edge of your fabric?

 HAED What Lies beneath Dakota Daetwiler

-Disney Dreams The little mermaid / Fantasia by MCG textiles/Thomas kinkade
+Disney Dreams The little mermaid MCG/Thomas kinkade

 Heather Mulberry Silk in 'Gladys